My journey in Jungles of Meghalaya

 Mawlynnong is a popular tourist spot in Meghalaya and at the entrance of the village, you will see hordes of vehicles filled with tourists at the parking lot.
 While the village was renowned for its cleanliness, it is now marketed for it as well.
 The government funds the village additionally to maintain its position.

 You will see almost every other person cleaning the place.
 Hell, they even pick up the fallen leaves!
 The number of houses in the village are fixed and cannot increase to preserve the essence of the place.
 You can easily spend half a day here.
-There are options of spending the night at the village as well starting from INR 1800/- on Airbnb.
+There are options of spending the night at the village as well starting from INR 1800/-.

 The second destination was Dawki but in this case, the journey was more beautiful than the destination.
 Again, remember in June all water channels in Meghalaya are water fed which results in loads of beautiful waterfalls that accompanied us on the road trip.
 I also passed through pineapple farms on the way which I had never seen before.